-Much of western borer of Israel is the Mediterranean Sea.
+Much of western border of Israel is the Mediterranean Sea.
 From the urban metropolis that is Tel Aviv, to the villages and remote beaches of the Western Galilee, this diverse and beautiful coastline.
 The Coastal Plain is home to most of Israel’s population, urban, economic, cultural and leisure activities, including some of the country’s coolest and most unique sites and activities.

 View from Zichron Ya’akov across the Coastal Plain